-Dingoes were found across most of mainland Australia.
-They live in a variety of habitats, from deserts to snow-covered alpine areas, from grasslands to rainforests, though they favour edges of forests next to grasslands.
+Dingoes are found across most of mainland Australia – from deserts to snow-covered alpine areas, from grasslands to rainforests, though they favour edges of forests next to grasslands.

 Depending on the size of the prey, they hunt alone or in cooperative packs.3 They mainly hunt at dawn, dusk and during the night, and communicate with wolf-like howls, rarely barking.

-Dingoes play an important role as an apex predator, keeping natural systems in balance.
-Perhaps counter-intuitively, a healthy Dingo population is good for small to medium-sized mammals (and reptiles and birds), because Dingoes suppress feral predators (cats and foxes) through direct predation and indirect interference (cats and foxes avoid dingoes).
-Unlike cats and foxes, dingoes prefer larger prey (e.g. wallabies, kangaroos) so there's less predation pressure on small to medium fauna.
-Dingoes also regulate numbers of feral herbivores like goats, deer and rabbits, aiding in the survival of native species.4
+Unlike cats and foxes, Dingoes prefer larger prey (e.g. wallabies and kangaroos) so there’s less predation pressure on small to medium fauna.
+Dingoes also regulate numbers of feral herbivores such as goats, deer and rabbits, aiding in the survival of native species.4

 Dingoes breed once a year.
 A female will give birth in a cave, under a rock ledge or in a hollow log.
 She’ll give birth to between four and six pups, which stay with her until they’re six to eight months old.
 In packs a dominant breeding female will kill the offspring of other females.5 Dingoes live for about 10 years in the wild.

-For this reason the Dingo is listed as Vulnerable to extinction under the International Union of Nature Conservation’s Red List of Threatened Species.6
+For this reason the Dingo is listed as Vulnerable to extinction under the International Union of Nature Conservation’s Red List of Threatened Species.

 What’s Bush Heritage doing?